mdolab/prefoil/doc/examples.rst

    :start-after: # rst PLOT start
    :end-before: # rst PLOT end

-pyFoil performs most of its functionality through the use of the :class:`Airfoil` class.
+pyFoil performs most of its functionality through the use of the :class:`pyfoil.pyFoil.Airfoil` class.
-:meth:`readCoordFile` returns a set of coordinates that can be used to initialize the :class:`Airfoil`.
+:meth:`pyfoil.pyFoil.readCoordFile` returns a set of coordinates that can be used to initialize the :class:`pyfoil.pyFoil.Airfoil`.
-Then the airfoil can be visualized by calling :meth:`plot`, which returns a ``matplotlib.pyplot.Figure`` object.
+Then the airfoil can be visualized by calling :meth:`pyfoil.pyFoil.Airfoil.plot`, which returns a ``matplotlib.pyplot.Figure`` object.
 The resulting figure is shown below.

 .. image:: images/airfoil.png